Rust module

 This function wraps bindgen to simplify creating rust bindings around C

 libraries.
-This has two advantages over hand-rolling ones own with a
+This has two advantages over invoking bindgen with a

 generator